Transitional Bilingual Learning Community (TBLC)

 History

 In response to the urgent need to assist immigrant Latinx students making the transition from high schools to college, a group of Truman College faculty launched the Transitional Bilingual Learning Community (TBLC) program In March of 2002.
 Over the years, the program has adjusted to the changing environment and added features to improve program success.
-Each Fall semester a cohort of TBLC students is formed and together they take TBLC courses.
-Most recently the program in response to student feedback has been extended to three semesters.
-Two new classes and instructors have been added to realize this additional semester and the new TBLC course offerings.
-Also the TBLC course offerings now includes English as a Second Language (ESL) 100 and English 101 that directly supports meeting one of the TBLC program goals.
+Each Fall semester a cohort of TBLC students is formed and together they take TBLC General Education courses.
+The TBLC course offerings include Academic English as a Second Language (ESLINTG) 100 and English 101/97 that directly supports meeting one of the TBLC program goals.

 Scholarships

-Students that apply and are accepted into the TBLC Program are eligible for scholarships, which are designed to help academically talented Latino immigrant students realize their dream of a college education.
+Students that apply and are accepted into the TBLC Program are eligible for scholarships, such as The Elena Mulcahy and Helen Valdez Scholarship Fund, which are designed to help academically talented Latinx immigrant students realize their dream of a college education.

-• The TBLC Scholarship which is a non-renewable scholarship to help support the cost of tuition or books at Truman College for current or former TBLC students.
+The TBLC Scholarship which is a non-renewable scholarship to help support the cost of tuition or books at Truman College.

 Faculty and Staff